-5 Essential Tips to Safeguard Your Outer Banks Home from Freezing Temps
+Essential Tips to Prevent Your Pipes From Freezing

 Freezing temperatures can pose a threat to both outdoor and indoor plumbing, making it essential to stay informed and prepared.
-Here are 5 detailed tips to safeguard your plumbing system from the challenges of winter.
+Here are 5 detailed tips to safeguard your plumbing system from the challenges of winter and keep your pipes from freezing.

 #1: Repair Leaks Promptly